 Mount Elbrus (Russian Federation) - 5642

-1) Commonwealth estimate (excluding Georgia, which withdrew from the CIS in August 2009).
+1) Assessment for the Commonwealth (without data for Georgia, which left the CIS in August 2009).

 Mineral resource potential

-The mineral resource potential of the CIS countries includes almost all types of minerals.
-Extraction, use (processing) and export of mineral resources is one of the main types of economic activity for many Commonwealth states.
+The mineral resources potential of the CIS countries includes almost all types of minerals.
+Extraction, use (processing) and export mineral resources is one of the main types economic activity for many Commonwealth states.

-The CIS countries as a whole occupy one of the first places in the world in terms of explored resources of gas, oil, coal, iron and manganese ore, many non-ferrous metals, potash salts and other important types of minerals.
+The CIS countries as a whole occupy one of the first places in the world in terms of the volume of explored resources of gas, oil, coal, iron and manganese ore, many non-ferrous metals, potassium salts and other important types of minerals.

-The main part of the reserves of coal, oil, natural gas, peat and oil shale falls on the Russian Federation.
-Significant coal reserves are in Kazakhstan and Ukraine, oil - Azerbaijan, Kazakhstan and Turkmenistan, natural gas - Turkmenistan and Uzbekistan.
+The bulk of the reserves of coal, oil, natural gas, peat and oil shale account for the Russian Federation.
+Kazakhstan and Ukraine have significant coal reserves, Azerbaijan, Kazakhstan and Turkmenistan have oil reserves, and Turkmenistan and Uzbekistan have natural gas reserves.
 Small oil reserves have also been explored in Belarus, Kyrgyzstan and Tajikistan.

-Almost all chrome ores are concentrated in Kazakhstan, manganese ore is concentrated in Ukraine and Kazakhstan; in Russia, the reserves of these minerals are relatively small.
-More than half of the iron ore reserves are located on the territory of Russia.
-Russia and Kazakhstan have the largest resources of non-ferrous metal ores; almost all the reserves of bauxite, lead, zinc, tin, tungsten, nickel, as well as most of the resources of copper and molybdenum are concentrated in these states (Armenia and Uzbekistan also have significant reserves of the last two metals).
+Almost all chrome ores are concentrated in Kazakhstan, and in Ukraine and Kazakhstan - manganese ore; In Russia, reserves of these minerals are relatively small.
+More than half of the reserves are located in Russia iron ores.
+Russia and Kazakhstan have the largest resources of non-ferrous metal ores; These countries contain almost all the reserves of bauxite, lead, zinc, tin, tungsten, nickel, as well as most of resources of copper and molybdenum (Armenia and Uzbekistan also have significant reserves of the latter two metals).

-Russia accounts for more than a quarter of the total reserves of phosphorites in the CIS and more than half of the reserves of potassium salts, which are the main types of mineral agrochemical raw materials.
-Large resources of phosphorites are also available in Kazakhstan, potash salts - in Belarus, Turkmenistan and Ukraine.
-Moldova, Kyrgyzstan, Tajikistan and the states of Transcaucasia practically do not have mineral agrochemical raw materials.
+Russia accounts for more than a quarter of total reserves phosphorites in the CIS and more than half of the reserves of potassium salts, which are the main types of mineral agrochemical raw materials.
+Large resources of phosphorites are also available in Kazakhstan, and potassium salts in Belarus, Turkmenistan and Ukraine.
+Moldova, Kyrgyzstan, Tajikistan and the Transcaucasian states have virtually no mineral agrochemical raw materials.

-In general, the Commonwealth states rank second in the world (after Brazil) in terms of average annual river runoff, and also have significant potential exploitable groundwater reserves and water resources of lakes, but these water resources are unevenly distributed over the territory of the states, which is explained by different climatic, geographical, geological and hydrological conditions of individual regions.
+In general, the Commonwealth states occupy second place in the world (after Brazil) in terms of average annual river flow, and also have significant potential exploitable reserves groundwater And water resources lakes, but these water resources are distributed unevenly across the territory of states, which is explained by different climatic, geographical, geological and hydrological conditions of individual regions.

-The most arid are the territories of deserts, semi-deserts and dry steppes of the states of Central Asia and Kazakhstan, as well as the Lower Volga region of the Russian Federation.
-The south of Ukraine (including the steppe part of the Crimea), a significant part of Moldova and a number of other regions in individual states are also insufficiently provided with fresh water.
+The driest areas are the territories of deserts, semi-deserts and dry steppes of states Central Asia and Kazakhstan, as well as the Lower Volga region of the Russian Federation.
+Underresourced fresh water also the south of Ukraine (including the steppe part of Crimea), a significant part of Moldova and a number of other regions in individual states.

-About 90% of the average annual river flow falls on the Russian Federation.
-The total volume of water in the lakes (including those bordering with non-CIS countries) is over 100 trillion cubic meters.
-At the same time, water reserves in fresh lakes amount to 25 trillion cubic meters, 91% of which falls on Lake Baikal.
+About 90% of the average annual river flow occurs in the Russian Federation.
+The total volume of water in the lakes (including those bordering countries outside the CIS) is over 100 trillion cubic meters.
+At the same time, water reserves in fresh lakes amount to 25 trillion cubic meters, 91% of which is in Lake Baikal.

 THE REPUBLIC OF AZERBAIJAN